“Ecofeminism is the idea that the oppression of women and the exploitation of our planet’s natural resources are inextricably linked.” —Aiofe Coyne

 If you’d like to spend some time getting acquainted with the tenets of ecofeminism and connecting to the lexicon and lineage therein, you’re in for a treat!

 Dido Dunlop has been studying, teaching, and writing about ecofeminism for decades, and she created this piece especially for this course.
 More than just an article–this is basically a free mini-course, with lots to think about and a wide-ranging resource set to explore.

 Join the conversation

 Permaculture Women’s Guild, which as you know is directed by Heather Jo Flores (that’s me!) who also runs this here #freepermaculture course, offers a range of discussion forums.
 Some are just for women, several are for everyone.

-Go here for a full list of the forums we host.
 We would love to get to know you better, and to discuss all sorts of issues and ideas, from permaculture and ecofeminism to whatever else you might love to share!

 Ecofeminism and Climate Change

 More people are starting to talk about creating a feminist strategy to climate change.
 This is a connection that might not be obvious at first, but don’t overlook the strength that can be found in a new perspective!
 In this article, about Indigenous matriarchs standing together in dark times, we see how this type of solidarity inspires communities to face off the most terrifying obstacles.

 In the next video, permaculture designer and ecofeminist educator Heidi Hutner discusses “eco-grief” and how it relates to these issues.

 - How does your relationship to nature relate to your relationship with women, and with that which is considered “feminine”?